aulonvishesella/Weather-App/README.md

-# Simple Weather App 🌤️
+# Simple Weather Application 🌤️

 # Before you get started ⏸️
 * Get your free API key from the OpenWeatherMap website.
-* Replace `<api_key>` with this API key.
+Must create an account in order to do so.

 # About 💻
-A simple application that forecasts the weather for a given location through OpenWeather API
+A simple application that allows the user to check the weather forecast for a given location

 # What I learnt 🚀
+* Use the OpenWeather API with Python
 * Parse JSON data
-* Update UI with API's data
+* Update UI with retrieved weather data.
 * GUI development using Tkinter